Create Extracts on the Web

 Extract an Embedded Data Source in Web Authoring

-Tip: It is recommended to finalise your data model before you create the extract.
+Tip: It's recommended that you finalise your data model before you create the extract.
 Extract creation may take a long time and any changes to your data model, such as adding new logical tables, will invalidate the extract.

-1. Click on the Data Source tab in the bottom-left corner of the web authoring pane.
+- Select the Data Source tab in the bottom left corner of the web authoring pane.
 For new workbooks, you will start in the Data Source tab.

 Define your Extract Settings

-Optionally, configure one or more of the following options to tell Tableau how to store, define filters for, and limit the amount of data in your extract:
+You can configure one or more of the following options to tell Tableau how to store, define filters for and limit the amount of data in your extract.

 Select Physical Tables if your extract is comprised of tables combined with one or more equality joins and meets the conditions for using the Physical Tables option listed below.
 If you use this option, joins are performed at query time.